-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Chronic absenteeism is also a concern, with SED students having a rate of 29.4% and EL students at 24.3%, both higher than the district average of 25.3%.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness behavior and disciplinary issues.
+Similarly, EL students have a suspension rate of 8.1%, also higher than the districts all student rate, suggesting a need for additional support and resources to help these students succeed.
+Chronic absenteeism is also a concern, with SED students having a rate of 29.4% and EL students at 24.3%, both higher than the district's 25.3%.
 This data highlights the importance of providing resources and support to address the underlying issues contributing to absenteeism.
 Educational partner feedback emphasizes the need for increased counseling services at the elementary level to support SED and EL students.
-By focusing on providing additional counseling support, schools can address the root causes of behavioral issues and absenteeism, helping these students succeed academically and reducing disparities in disciplinary actions and attendance rates Scope: LEA-wide Research supports the effectiveness of school counseling in improving outcomes for SED and EL students.
+By focusing on providing additional counseling support, schools can address the root causes of behavioral issues and absenteeism, helping these students succeed academically and reducing disparities in disciplinary actions and attendance rates.
+Scope: LEA-wide cope with stressors that may lead to behavioral issues or absenteeism.
+Additionally, the counselor can collaborate with families to address any barriers to attendance or engagement, such as lack of transportation or communication barriers.
+Research supports the effectiveness of school counseling in improving outcomes for SED and EL students.
 A study by Dahir and Stone (2019) found that students who received counseling services showed improvements in attendance, behavior, and academic performance.
 Another study by Villares and others (2020) highlighted the role of counselors in creating a positive school climate that supports the social and emotional well-being of students, particularly those from disadvantaged backgrounds.
 Providing a school counselor on an LEA-wide level, even though it targets EL and SED students, is beneficial for several reasons.
 Firstly, it ensures that all students have access to the support they need, as challenges faced by EL and SED students often reflect broader issues within the school environment.
 Secondly, a comprehensive approach to student support promotes equity and inclusivity, aligning with the district's commitment to serving all students equitably.
 Finally, by addressing the needs of EL and SED students, the district can create a more supportive and inclusive school culture that benefits the entire student population.
-2.3 Action: Director Student Support Need: Our district faces a pressing need to address the social-emotional development and support services for our Socioeconomically Disadvantaged (SED) and English Learner (EL) students, particularly in light of the Research has shown that implementing a comprehensive supports can lead to significant improvements in student outcomes.
-For example, a study by the University of California, Berkeley found that schools with comprehensive social-emotional learning programs had fewer disciplinary incidents and higher academic achievement.
-Another study published in the Journal of Educational Psychology found that This action will be measured by the metrics identified in the action description
+2.3 Action: Director Student Support Research has shown that implementing a comprehensive supports can lead to significant improvements in student outcomes.
+For example, This action will be measured by the metrics